Grab FREE Ebook on Getting the First 1K Visits To Your Website

 You have to analyze your competition.
-Place your keyword in Google and analyze the sites ranking on the first page for that keyword.
+Place your keyword in Google and analyze the site ranking on the first page for that keyword.

-Open each site read the content they wrote, how they used media in their posts, how they used headings and subheadings.
+Open each site and read the content they wrote, how they used media in their posts, and how they used headings and subheadings.

-Copy the text into a word counter to find out how many words they used.
+Copy the text into a word counter to find how many words they used.

 One thing you must keep in mind is that the internet is a competitive place.

-For your Tech blog to stand out, you must have super quality content.
-That is why you must pay keen attention to details and make thorough research before putting out content.
+For your Tech blog to stand out, you must have super-quality content.
+That is why you must focus on details and thoroughly research before putting out content.

 #3.
 Write Top-tier Content that Beats all Your Competitors

-So you have made proper keyword research, analyzed your competitors, what next?
+So you have done proper keyword research and analyzed your competitors; what next?

 It’s time to get busy!